UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 An optimal control problem involves finding control inputs that optimize a certain criterion while satisfying system dynamics and constraints.
 The problem formulation of an optimal control problem typically requires:
 1. ***A mathematical description (or model) of the process to be controlled***
    - This component involves defining the dynamics of the system to be controlled.
-The dynamics function $f(x_k, u_k, k)$ describes how the state of the system evolves over time in response to control inputs.
+The dynamics function $f(x_k, u_k, k)$ describes how the state of the system evolves in response to control inputs.
 2. ***A statement of the physical constraints***
    - The physical constraints on the system, represented by sets $\mathcal{X}$ and $\mathcal{U}$, define the feasible state and control spaces, respectively.
 These constraints ensure that the system operates within permissible bounds.
    - Additionally, equality constraints $g_i(x_k, u_k) = 0$ and inequality constraints $h_i(x_k, u_k) \leq 0$ may be imposed to further restrict the feasible space.